statpascal/emul99/readme.md

     tipi_dsr = ../roms/tipi.bin
     tipi_addr = 127.0.0.1:9901

-Please note that the code does almost no error checking; if the connection to the WebSocket server cannot be established or gets broken the emulated system will either freeze or perform a reset.
+The code does almost no error checking; if the connection to the WebSocket server cannot be established or gets broken the emulated system will either freeze or perform a reset.
 Mouse simulation is not yet tested and will probably not work.

 ## P-code simulation